5/4x4 Ipe Tongue & Groove Siding board profile diagram

 5/4x4 Ipe Tongue & Groove Siding

-This 5/4x4 Ipe Tongue & Groove siding board offers unmatched exterior cladding longevity, backed by Ipe's 3,680 Janka hardness and a natural lifespan of up to 75+ years.
+This 5/4x4 Ipe siding board (Tongue & Groove profile) offers unmatched exterior cladding longevity, backed by Ipe's 3,680 Janka hardness and a natural lifespan of up to 75+ years.
 The interlocking tongue and groove profile creates tight, seamless joints for exterior cladding and accent walls, with no visible fasteners on the finished surface.
-In stock and ships nationwide — order Ipe siding online or call 1-844-674-4455 for expert guidance.
+In stock and ships nationwide — order 5/4x4 Ipe siding boards online or call 1-844-674-4455 for expert guidance.

 5/4 x 4(1"×3.5" actual)[25.4mm × 88.9mm]